 Four-way intersections are among the more hazardous places on the road—particularly if you’re crossing into oncoming traffic by making a left turn, where incorrectly judging the space and time available to you can lead to a collision.
 Stay safe by heeding these turning tips.

 • When possible, plan your driving route so that any left turns are made at protected intersections (i.e. intersections that are controlled by traffic signals).
-“You may have to wait a minute for the light to change in your favour,” says Rick Lang of AMA Driver Education, “but at least you have some assurance that your fellow drivers should be paying attention to the signals.”

 • Remember that you are responsible for the safety of everyone in the intersection—yourself and your passengers, oncoming traffic, vehicles making right turns from the opposite direction, and pedestrians using the crosswalk.
 That means visibility is key: Signal your intention to turn well in advance.